-Another source of loan words was Öklane. Öklan ruled much of Northwest Aheku for a short period, though not Mohai.
-Other modern influences include Leheiko and Loa Bateng.
+Another source of loan words was Öklane. Ökla ruled part of North-east Aheku for a short period, though not Mohai.
+Other modern influences include Letepi, Loa Bateng, Ezenii and Chung Te.

-The language is analytic, as grammar is expressed through particles and word order rather than inflections, but a rich system of derivational morphology is available.
+The language is mostly analytic, as grammar is expressed through particles and word order rather than inflections, but a rich system of derivational morphology is available.
 The language is particularly rich in derived verb forms, especially those concerned with valence adjustment.